About the Art Advisory Board

 The Art Advisory Board is comprised of individuals with deep experience in the art world.
-This team of twelve members (and growing) has been gathered together by Peter Hastings Falk, our founding editor and curator.
-Our board members include museum curators, art critics, art dealers, art historians, art professors, collectors, and artists.
+Not all of our board members are listed here.
+Some cherish their privacy.
 Each member of this team has been known to and respected in the art world for many years.
 And each has over the course of many years proven sensitive to recognizing the highest accomplishments of visual expression.
 Each is well versed in the movements and “isms” that define art history — especially the formalist and conceptualist precepts of the twentieth century.
 Each is highly attuned to composition, color, style, and technique.
 Equally important, each is perceptive when it comes to reading meaning, content, and conceptual intent.
 Each is passionate about art and balances their aesthetic preferences with their intellectual backgrounds.
 Together, they form a trusted sounding board, providing valuable feedback.

 In short, our mission is to recognize quality of vision and an ability to express that vision consistently with skill and integrity.
-Our team is scattered about the country and all are proactive in identifying great candidates and making recommendations.
-Some are identified below while others have requested we respect their privacy.
+Our team is scattered about the country and all are proactive in identifying and qualifying candidates and making recommendations.
 In most cases our board members make the initial contact with artist estates and late career artists, encouraging them to apply directly to us via email with résumé and images.

-His publications also include a series of important reference books on American art, such as the Exhibition Record Series, which William Gerdts, dean of American art historians, calls “the most important basis for art historical research in late 19th to mid 20th century American art.”
+In addition to his biographical dictionary, Peter's publications include a series of important reference books on American art, such as the Exhibition Record Series, which William Gerdts, dean of American art historians, calls “the most important basis for art historical research in late 19th to mid 20th century American art.”
 Four other continuing series include monographs on American artists, catalogues raisonnés, conservation and art forensics.

 Peter is also a pioneer in the publishing of auction indices tracking the art market.
 In 1981 he published the first index to photographs sold at auction, entitled The Photographic Art Market.
 In 1991 he expanded that scope to create the largest index to fine prints sold at auction, entitled the Print Price Index.
 And in 1993 he expanded further by documenting all fine art mediums sold at auction in his “blue book” for the market, Art Price Index International.
 During this process he established new editorial conventions for documenting information in art auction catalogues, which remain the standard today.
 Accordingly, during the 1990s he served as the Editor-in-Chief of the three major online art information companies, developing their databanks of auction price records and artist biographies.
 These include ArtNet.com (founding Editor-in-Chief), AskART.com, and Artprice.com (Lyon, France).
 In 2000, Artprice acquired his company, Sound View Press, and he has remained their Consulting Editor.
 During the early 2000s, his monthly feature, “Market Watch,” ran in Art + Auction magazine.